WE Charity scandal

 In his final report entitled The Morneau II Report, Dion ruled that Morneau had contravened sections 6(1), 7, and 21 of the Federal Conflict of Interest Act.
 In the ruling, Dion stated: "The examination found the relationship between Mr. Morneau and WE included an unusually high degree of involvement between their representatives and afforded WE unfettered access to the Office of the Minister of Finance, which amounted to preferential treatment."
 Dion also ruled that this preferential treatment was a result of the close friendship between Bill Morneau and members of WE Charity.
-Dion added that "this unfettered access to the Office of the Minister of Finance was based on the identity of WE’s representative, Mr. Craig Kielburger", who was both a constituent and close friend of Bill Morneau.
+Dion added that "this unfettered access to the Office of the Minister of Finance was based on the identity of WE's representative, Mr. Craig Kielburger", who was both a constituent and close friend of Bill Morneau.

 In a piece authored for the editorial board of The Cornwall Seeker, forensic accountant, professor and Founding President of the Canadian Academic Accounting Association L.S.
 Rosen examined allegations of impropriety surrounding the Canadian Student Service Grant program and determined them to be unfounded, writing that "several seemed launched to support attacks on other politicians" and that "WE became "collateral damage" in a battle for political power."
 Writing for Education Canada, Professors Karen Mundy of the Ontario Institute for Studies in Education and Kelly Gallagher-Mackay of Wilfrid Laurier University lamented that, amidst a crisis in Canadian education, WE Charity was prevented from fulfilling its commission, with thousands of youth volunteer tutors sidelined due to the appearance of scandal.
 Rosen summarized, "A generation of young people lost the opportunity to volunteer and help their country in a time of need."

-On September 20, 2021, having been cleared of wrongdoing, Trudeau led the Liberal Party to reelection in the 2021 Canadian federal election.